Using the NCCL Net plugin API#

 Error codes#

-Otherwise, plugins can return one of the following:
+success.
+Otherwise, plugins can return one of the following codes:

 ncclSystemError

-is the most common error for network plugins, when a call to the linux kernel or a system library fails.
-This typically includes all network/hardware errors.ncclInternalError
+is the most common error for network plugins.
+It should be returned when a call to the Linux kernel or a system library fails.
+This typically includes all network and hardware errors.ncclInternalError

-is returned when the NCCL core code is using the network plugin in an incorrect way, for example allocating more requests than it should, or passing an invalid argument to calls.ncclInvalidUsage
+is returned when the NCCL core code is using the network plugin in an incorrect way, for example, allocating more requests than it should or passing an invalid argument in API calls.ncclInvalidUsage

-should be returned when the error is most likely a user error.
-This can include misconfiguration, but also sizes mismatch.ncclInvalidArgument
+should be returned when the error is most likely due to user error.
+This can include misconfiguration, but also size mismatches.ncclInvalidArgument

-should usually not be used by plugins since arguments should be checked by the NCCL core layer.ncclUnhandledCudaError
+should not typically be used by plugins because arguments should be checked by the NCCL core layer.ncclUnhandledCudaError

-is returned when an error comes from CUDA.
-Since network plugins should not need to rely on CUDA, this should not be common.
+is returned when an error is received from NVIDIA CUDA.
+Network plugins should not need to rely on CUDA, so this error should not be common.

 devices

-function, getting each network device properties with getProperties
+function, and retrieves the properties from each network device using getProperties

 .

-To establish a connection between two network devices, NCCL will first call listen
+To establish a connection between two network devices, NCCL first calls listen

 on the

-receiving side, pass the returned handle to the sender side of the connection, and call connect
+receiving side.
+It passes the returned handle to the sender side of the connection, and uses it to call connect

-with that handle.
-Finally, accept will be called on the receiving side to finalize the connection
+is called on the receiving side to finalize the establishment of the connection.

-Once the connection is established, communication will be done using the functions isend
+After the connection is established, communication is performed using the functions isend

 ,